strongloop-community/LSM9DS0/README.md

 #### Dependencies

+A note about the dependencies: Right now, there are no flags for the Makefile to include one, or a few, of these libraries, so in order to build the project, you must install them all.
+I'll fix that.

 MongoDB (--output mongo)
 In order to use --output mongo you will need to install and build the 32-bit MongoDB instance at https://fastdl.mongodb.org/linux/mongodb-linux-i686-3.2.0.tgz
 This is a 'legacy' version of MongoDB and won't be updated.